domivillacis/UFOs/README.md

 We definitely have a dynamic website that is not difficult to navigate, however there are a couple of things I would recommend to make the browsing experience even better.

 One drawback of this web page is that all filters are case sensitive and if data is entered with a capital letter or spaces, the filters will return no results.
-So this is a very important factor to take into account and change it in your code so that the results can be read regardless of case or spaces.
+So this is a very important factor to take into account and change it in our code so that the results can be read regardless of case or spaces.

 Finally, for further development I recommend: